 Pressure Cooking Green Beans (Instant Pot)

 By using the high-pressure setting, you can cook them in a fraction of the time it would take on the stove.
-You only need a tiny bit of water or broth, so the beans stay nice and colorful and keep that satisfying crunch.
+You just need a little water or broth.
+This way, the beans stay bright and keep their nice crunch.

 Stir-Frying Green Beans

 Everyone loves green bean casseroles!
-Many casserole recipes can be assembled ahead of time and stored in the refrigerator or freezer until ready to bake.
+You can make many casserole recipes ahead of time.
+Just store them in the fridge or freezer until you're ready to bake.
 This makes them great for meal prep or busy days when you have 35 things to do.

 Pickling Green Beans